Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Federal White Collar Crime Charges

-White collar crimes are prosecuted as either Florida state crimes or federal crimes.
-Some white collar crimes, such as crimes involving interstate commerce, are specifically federal crimes.
-The most notorious federal white collar crime is RICO.
-RICO, or Racketeer Influenced and Corrupt Organizations, is a federal law enacted to punish an individual or group who commits two criminal acts associated with racketeering activity and involves interstate commerce within a ten-year period as defined under Title 18 of the United States Code §§ 1961-1968.
+The most notorious federal white collar crime is Racketeer Influenced and Corrupt Organizations (RICO).
+RICO is considered a federal law enacted to punish an individual or group of people who commit two criminal acts associated with racketeering activity.
+Racketeering is defined as a set of illegal activities aimed at commercial profit that may be disguised as legitimate business.
+The offense involves interstate commerce within a ten-year period as defined under Title 18 of the United States Code Section 1961-1968.
 Federal RICO charges result from a violation of the federal statutes and are prosecuted in Florida Federal Courts.

-Another common federal crime is mail fraud.
-This type of fraud, codified in 18 USC § 1341, involves a scheme to defraud someone of money or property through the use of the United States Postal Service or a private mail carrier, like UPS or Fed Ex.
+Another common federal white collar crime is mail fraud.
+This type of fraud, codified in 18 USC Section 1341, involves a scheme to defraud someone of money or property through the use of the United States Postal Service or a private mail carrier, like UPS or Fed Ex.
 An example of mail fraud involves “selling” non-existent property to a resident of another state through the mail.

-Wire Fraud is very similar to mail fraud.
-This federal white collar crime involves any type of fraud through the use of any wire, such as telephones, radio or telephone that crosses state lines.
+Another common white collar federal crime is wire fraud.
+The offense of wire fraud involves fraud through the use of any wire, such as telephones, radio or telephone that crosses state lines.
 This crime is very broad, and prosecutors can easily make a case against someone they want to charge with this federal crime.

 Bankruptcy Fraud is a charge someone can be accused of if they hide assets or other information in a federal bankruptcy action.